oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 * An Oracle Machine Learning account
 * Access to Oracle Machine Learning User Interface

-## Task 1: Visualiza Data in a Table
+## Task 1: Visualize Data in a Table

 A table is an arrangement of information or data in rows and columns.
 Using OML Notebooks, you can create database tables, and also view the information in a tabular format.